by Jeff Fritz

 Products that are more expensive than their competitors must have quantifiable characteristics that separate them from the pack.
 At least this is the case if those products are to be accepted as genuine in the marketplace.
 The type of product is really irrelevant, owing more to those characteristics that typically cross over to multiple consumer goods.
 Craftsmanship, performance, finish, research and development, and parts quality all combine to define high-end audio.
 One could easily say the same characteristics apply to automobiles, furniture, or fine watches.
 The point is that consumers are willing to pay a premium price if the product can address the above areas in a way that exceeds expectations.

 The subject of this review, the Sound Application CF-X, attempts to define itself in a realm where few components of its kind dwell.
-This line conditioner/spike protector is priced at $4200 with the standard power cord, which is the configuration reviewed here (an optional MAC Wire power cord adds $800).
 But does the CF-X’s price reflect levels of performance and craftsmanship that justify its existence?
 The question is, of course, dependent on many variables, including related system components, power-line quality, and musical preferences.
 It is not possible for a reviewer to make a blanket judgment for a consumer, especially when those previously mentioned variables are unknown outside of the review system.
 What a reviewer can tell you, though, is how the component stands up when the microscope is on performance within the context of one system, to one set of ears.
 From these observations, a perspective buyer can determine if the package warrants over four grand and an audition under familiar circumstances.

 Power conditioning has been all the rage for the last few years.
 A variety of products are available to address the problem of contaminated AC.
 The way in which theses products operate, however, is quite varied.
 Power regenerators, filters, conditioners, parallel inductors, cable sleeves, proprietary circuits — you name it; all are available to make better what the power company delivers to your home.
 With so many choices, it is hardly surprising that the results are all over the proverbial map.
 These products are not only not created equal, but if used improperly, they can actually degrade performance.
 The standard rule of thumb is to know what you are buying and what problems the unit purports to solve.